versox/chip-share/server/README.md

     "captchaError": "Captcha has expired."
 }
 ```
-The `captchaError` field will only be present if the captcha validation failed for any reason, including an incorrect answer.
+The `captchaError` field will only be present if the captcha validation failed for any reason, including but no limited to an incorrect answer.
 If the registration succeeds, a `201 Created` status code is returned with no body.
 <br>
 <br>